dan-v/rattlesnakeos-stack/FLASHING.md

 ## Locking the bootloader
 Locking the bootloader is important as it enables full verified boot.
 It also prevents using fastboot to flash, format or erase partitions.
 Verified boot will detect modifications to any of the OS partitions (boot, recovery, system, vendor) and it will prevent reading any modified / corrupted data.
 If changes are detected, error correction data is used to attempt to obtain the original data at which point it’s verified again which makes verified boot robust to non-malicious corruption.

-On the Pixel 2 XL (not the Pixel 2 or other devices), lock the critical partitions again if this was unlocked:
+On the <b>Pixel 2 XL (not the Pixel 2 or other devices)</b>, lock the critical partitions again if this was unlocked:

 ```
 fastboot flashing lock_critical